Configuring Client Certificates and LDAP Two-Factor Authentication

 To use a client certificate, you must have an enterprise Certificate Authority (CA), such as Certificate Services in Windows Server 2008, running on the same computer that is running Active Directory.
 You can use the CA to create a client certificate.

-To use a client certificate with LDAP authentication and authorization, it must be a secure certificate that uses Secure Sockets Layer (SSL).
+To use a client certificate with LDAP authentication and authorization, it must be a secure certificate that uses the Secure Sockets Layer (SSL).
 To use secure client certificates for LDAP, install the client certificate on the user device and install a corresponding root certificate on Citrix Gateway.

 Before configuring a client certificate, do the following: